Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Boussinesq-hydrostatic approximation

+with $S$ the salinity ($Y_i=S$, with $Q_t^{S} \dt+ \bm{Q}_{\sigma}^{S}\bcdot\dBt$ the corresponding source term) and $\rho_{\text{ BQ}}(T,p,S)$ obtained by the equation of state.
+Derivation details are provided in Appendix~\ref{sec:details_Boussinesq}.
+In addition, a stochastic version of the so-called \emph{simple Boussinesq} equations are also provided in this appendix.
+Let us emphasize that well-posedness of a similar system under an extended stochastic hydrostatic assumption has been recently established in \citep{Debussche-Memin-Moneyron26}.

-We can remark that passing to the small noise limit ($\sdBt\mapsto0$), we recover the usual advection-diffusion equation for the transport of temperature, with moreover accounting for radiative transfers and compressibility effects.
-With noise, the system~\eqref{eq:boussinesq_EOS} takes into account interactions between turbulent small scales and forces, in particular through drift works.
-Quadratic variation terms ensure energetic consistency.
-These source/sink terms in the temperature evolution equation is one of the principal outcome of this study.
-As outlined this additional terms can be used for parametrising discrepancies to hydrostatic physics and primitive equations.
-In the next section, we explore systems at even finer resolution.
+It is worth noting that in the small noise limit (when $\sdBt\mapsto0$), the system consistently reduces to the usual advection-diffusion equation for temperature transport, while still accounting for radiative transfers and compressibility effects.
+When noise is present, the system~\eqref{eq:boussinesq_EOS} explicitly captures interactions between turbulent small scales and the resolved forcing, particularly through the drift-work terms.
+The quadratic variation terms ensure energetic consistency and are key to the stochastic energy balance.